Flytre/FlytreLib/README.md

 -Recipe Utils to make it easy to add recipes that take quantified ingredients and produce tagged outputs (essentially ore dictionary output on recipes)

--A ton of util classes to make raycasting, packet management, experience calculation, inventory management, item attribute manaagement, json-nbt conversion, and particle math easier
+-A ton of util classes to make raycasting, packet management, experience calculation, inventory management, item attribute management, json-nbt conversion, and particle math easier

 -Automatic eula agreement, server.properties online-mode off and op-granting in development environments